hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 * `ssh_username` (string) - The username to use in order to communicate over SSH to the running server.
 The default is "root".

+* `ssh_interface` (string) - The type of interface to connect via SSH.
+Values useful for Rackspace are "public" or "private", and the default behavior is to connect via whichever is returned first from the OpenStack API.

 * `tenant_id` (string) - Tenant ID for accessing OpenStack if your installation requires this.

 * `use_floating_ip` (boolean) - Whether or not to use a floating IP for the instance.
+Defaults to false.

+* `rackconnect_wait` (boolean) - For rackspace, whether or not to wait for Rackconnect to assign the machine an IP address before connecting via SSH.
   Defaults to false.

 ## Basic Example: Rackspace public cloud